aadiyadav/BakeHouse/README.md

-# Bakery Website
+# Bake House Bakery

 ![Screenshot 2025-01-06 232647](https://github.com/user-attachments/assets/3c778000-9a6e-42d8-9cfd-2fa5e354b794)

-Welcome to the Bake House Bakery - Bakery Website project!
+Welcome to the Bake House Bakery - a Bakery Website project!
 This multi-page front-end application is designed to provide an interactive and smooth user experience for bakery enthusiasts.
 The design is crafted from scratch to ensure a unique and engaging interface.

 ## Tech Stack